ashley468/cst391-milestone/milestone2/README.md

 - Technical Debt: Rushing through the initial stages of development to meet deadlines could lead to inefficient solutions or messy code.

-# Introcue your rest API
+# Rest Endpoints
-- *The rest end points used in this milestone are...
+- The  Endpoints used in this milestone are designed to interact with the music store's inventory, allowing users to perform tasks such as deleting, updating, and retrieving products.
+These endpoints are structured to follow the REST conventions, ensuring ease of use when managing instruments, their accessories, and media items.

 <br>